HackYourFutureBelgium/Intro-to-Digital/Step0/index.md

 # Overview
 At HYF, we use [Slack](https://slack.com/) as our main platform to communicate with peers, coaches and the whole HackYourFuture community about classes, homework, community events, etc.
 # What should you do?
-1. To join the HYF Slack `#into-to-digital` channel
+1. To join the HYF Slack `#intro-to-digital` channel

-    Join the `#into-to-digital` channel by clicking the invitation link on your mail.
+    Join the `#intro-to-digital` channel by clicking the invitation link on your mail.

     `📝Note` Read the [Slack tutorial](https://slack.com/intl/en-gb/help/articles/360059928654-How-to-use-Slack--your-quick-start-guide) to get started on Slack.